DMIT-2018/DMIT-2018.github.io/demos/Northwind/Security/ReadMe.md

 ## Security Management UI

 The user interface for managing application users and security roles is fairly simple at this stage, providing a way to do simple CRUD operations.
+Once again, you can place this file anywhere in the web application; I placed it under the `~\Admin\Security\` folder along with the `SecurityController.cs` file.

 ![Security/Default.aspx](./SecurityDefault.png)